Comey calls Trump 'morally unfit to be president,' says he wouldn't have changed handling of Clinton probe

 “I don’t remember spelling it out, but it had to have been, that she’s going to be elected president and if I hide this from the American people, she’ll be illegitimate the moment she’s elected, the moment this comes out,” he told Stephanopoulos.

+Comey, though, seemed to be aware of the weight of his action.

+“I walked around vaguely sick to my stomach, feeling beaten down,” he said.
+“I felt like I was totally alone, that everybody hated me.
+And that there wasn’t a way out because it really was the right thing to do.”

-Comey also recounted his initial interactions with Trump over the unverified 35-page Russian dossier that was compiled by former British intelligence officer Christopher Steele and funded in part by the Democratic National Committee and Clinton’s campaign.
+Comey also recounted his initial interactions with Trump over the unverified 35-page Russian dossier that was compiled by former British Intelligence officer Christopher Steele and funded in part by the Democratic National Committee and Clinton’s campaign.
 The dossier detailed a graphic account of Trump with Russian prostitutes during a 2013 trip to Moscow.

-Trump has denied the claims.
+“I’m about to meet with a person who doesn’t know me, who’s just been elected president of the United States… from my watching him during the … campaign could be volatile,” Comey said.
+“And I’m about to talk to him about allegations that he was involved with prostitutes in Moscow and that the Russians taped it and have leverage over him.”

-But in the ABC interview, Comey said that during a private dinner meeting on Jan.
-27, 2017, Trump asked him to disprove the allegations.
+Comey claimed during a Jan.
+27, 2017 private dinner meeting, Trump asked him to disprove the allegations in the dossier.

 Comey added, “‘I remember thinking, ‘How could your wife think there's a 1 percent chance you were with prostitutes peeing on each other in Moscow?’
 I'm a flawed human being, but there is literally zero chance that my wife would think that was true.
 So, what kind of marriage to what kind of man does your wife think [that] there's only a 99 percent chance you didn't do that?”